Brahim2000/Ranking-aggregation-in-abstract-argumentation/README.md

 6 - Matt & Toni

 # To use this application
+- Install python in your machine

-run the command : pip install networkx
+- Run the command : pip install networkx

+- Start the application : python interface.py

+- Open a graph from a file or type your own (example in input.txt)

+- You can click on "Display" if you want to visualize it

+- Once your graph is ready, you can see the results by clicking on "Validate"